-This course is the second semester of Spanish.
-This elementary level course is a study of the Spanish language and Spanish-speaking cultures, with continued emphasis on the development of communicative skills and basic structures.
-Course combines in-class instruction with self-paced study in the Foreign Language Laboratory.
+Second semester of Spanish.
+A study of Spanish language and Spanish-speaking cultures, with continued emphasis on the development of communicative skills and basic structures.
+Continues focus on teaching elementary-level language acquisition in a cultural context through listening, speaking, reading and writing.
+Interacts with authentic language in context.
+Combines in-class instruction with self-paced study in the World Languages laboratory.

-SPAN 102A Spanish IIA (3)
+SPAN 102A Spanish IIA